webdocs-dev/yari/README.md

 If you followed the instructions above and cloned the `content` repo as a sibling of your `yari` repo, the `CONTENT_ROOT` environment variable is already set and Yari will be able to find the content it needs to render.

+Also, if you want translated pages, be sure to uncomment the `TRANSLATED_CONTENT_ROOT` variable.

 At this point, you can get started.
 Run the following lines to compile required files, start the Yari web server running, and open it in your browser: